alyssa1995/Documentation/README.md

 Since our sites are so complex, we have plenty of stylesheets and scripts that are required to keep them running.
 Here are the specific ones that are <b>necessary</b> for all sites as of September 24th, 2018.

 ## Unique Landing Page (aka Single Layout)
+### Related Offer Types
+There is only one (1) offer type that will be passed in and out of the Single Layout Unique Landing Page.
+1. Forms
+* These will be forms such as email submits and data gathering

 ### Scripts
 *jQuery*
 <br/>